SumitsHub/learn-advanced-js-concepts/Notes.md

 - 1. Arrow functions don't have their own bindings to this, arguments, or super, and should not be used as methods.
 - 2. Arrow functions cannot be used as constructors.
 Calling them with new throws a TypeError.
 They also don't have access to the new.target keyword.
 - 3. Arrow functions cannot use yield within their body and cannot be created as generator functions.

+## Symbols

+Symbol is a built-in object whose constructor returns a symbol primitive — also called a Symbol value or just a Symbol — that's guaranteed to be unique. [from docs]

+- well-known Symbols/ Built-in symbols: All static properties of the Symbol constructor are Symbols themselves, whose values are constant across realms.
+They are known as well-known Symbols.